 This Coding Guide may be subject to revision from time to time in the light of the CMI's experience of data collection, market developments and analysis methodology.
 In particular it is anticipated that further guidance will be issued as offices attempt to use the guide in earnest.
-Please see the CMI's pages on the profession's website for the latest version of the guide.
+Version 1.0 of this guide was published alongside Working Paper 19.
+Subsequent versions are published on the CMI's pages on the profession's website, with changes to v1.0 highlighted.